 The CHDO Application process will include first reviewing the application and certifying or recertifying an organization as a CHDO.
-Second, the application will be scored and ranked against all eligible applications.
-The three highest scoring applications will be recommended for award, with a grant maximum of \$500,000, and organizational operating maximum of \$20,000.
+Second, the application will be scored.
+And rec om m 48 nd ed for award, with a grant maximum of \$650,000, and organizational operating maximum of \$20,000.
 For application due dates see Appendix 1.3.